 There is an ongoing conflict in companies between the theory espoused by legendary economist Milton Friedman, who advocated "fundamentalist capitalism" (a strict focus by corporations on maximizing shareholder value), and what I believe are more enlightened leaders who embrace the philosophy of the long view.
 In Built to Last, Jim Collins and Jerry Porras empirically proved that companies focused on core values and a sense of purpose are more successful in the long term than those that are purely profit driven.
 Yet, we continue to see company after company make decisions that sacrifice long-term performance and value to meet short-term goals such as quarterly earnings.
 Why?

-We live in a world that's often distilled down to cryptic, monosyllabic messages sent moment to moment from our BlackBerrys.
+We live in a world that's often distilled down to cryptic, monosyllabic texts or tweets sent moment to moment from our so-called smartphones.
 The business world often feels much more short term and transactional than long term and transformational.
-The quickening pace of change has created almost a "rent-arelationship" approach to how we "do" business (sounds a little like the past life of the pay-by-the-hour Phoenix Hotel before Joie de Vivre came along).
-Many business leaders have built their enterprises on the "pure" Friedman form of capitalism that seems to align with the harried pace of life we Americans have adopted.
+The quickening pace of change has created almost a rent-a-relationship approach to how we do business (sounds a little like the past life of the pay-bythe-hour Phoenix Hotel before Joie de Vivre came along).
+Many business leaders have built their enterprises on the pure Friedman form of capitalism that seems to align with the harried pace of life we Americans have adopted.
 Especially in the post-9/11 era, we equate professional success with personal satisfaction and fulfillment.
-Yet, the tendency of companies to focus on the short term and toward purely functional relationships is directly at odds with what surveys show about the aspirations of American businessmen and businesswomen
+Yet, the tendency of companies to focus on the short term and toward purely functional relationships is directly at odds with what surveys show about the aspirations of American businessmen and businesswomen.

 How do we explain this paradox?
-We know that "profit maximization" has not exclusively been the driving force of exceptional companies.
+We know that profit maximization has not exclusively been the driving force of exceptional companies.

-John Bogle, who founded The Vanguard Group, the second largest mutual fund company in the world, lamented in his recent book, The Battle for the Soul of Capitalism, the fact that stock market investors have increasingly taken a short-term, profittaking perspective toward their investments.
+John Bogle, who founded the Vanguard Group, the second largest mutual fund company in the world, lamented in his book, The Battle for the Soul of Capitalism, the fact that stock market investors have increasingly taken a short-term, profit-taking perspective toward their investments.
 He says investors have moved from an "own-a-stock" approach to investing to a "rent-a-stock" perspective, as the average length of holding a stock has tumbled from more than six years to approximately one year.
-Yet, similar to Collins and Porras, Bogle cited that "[mutual] fund managers who hold companies for the longterm and allow intrinsic value to build over time have provided higher returns to their clients than managers [who] hold stocks for the short-term and trade them whenever Mr. Market offers them a tempting but momentary price."
-America's most wellrespected investor, Warren Buffett of Berkshire-Hathaway, lives by this theory of focusing on the eternal, intrinsic value of a company.
+Yet, similar to Collins and Porras, Bogle cited that "[mutual] fund managers who hold companies for the long-term and allow intrinsic value to build over time have provided higher returns to their clients than managers [who] hold stocks for the short-term and trade them whenever Mr. Market offers them a tempting but momentary price."5 America's most well-respected investor, Warren Buffett of Berkshire-Hathaway, lives by this theory of focusing on the eternal, intrinsic value of a company.

-James Sinegal, cofounder and CEO of \$59 billion-peryear Costco, has consistently received flack from stock analysts who believe he's paid too little (he makes what in corporate America is considered a modest salary of \$350,000 per year, or twelve times the average pay of his line-level workers) and that his employees are paid too much.
+James Sinegal, cofounder and long-time CEO of Costco, has consistently received flack from stock analysts who believe he's paid too little (he makes a salary equal to only 12 times the average pay of his line-level workers) and that his employees are paid too much.
 He says, "Wall Street is in the business of making money between now and next Tuesday.
-We're in the business of building an organization, an institution that we hope will be here fifty years from now."
+We're in the business of building an organization, an institution that we hope will be here 50 years from now."